 Alice and Bob

 are at a party and Bob starts to get a little hungry.
 So when he sees some food on a tray he helps himself to it.
 Cue Alice coming over and telling Bob he just ate the pet's food.
-Bonus Points
+Bob is either disgusted and spits the stuff out or shrugs

 Similar to You're Drinking Breast Milk